The Best Home Remedies to Relieve Foot Pain

 Apply a lotion (ideally a heel balm) containing urea to rough spots before they turn into troublesome calluses.
 Start with a small amount, as urea-based lotions can sting.

 Another way to prevent skin from toughening up is by soaking your feet in a bowl of warm water once a week.
 Afterwards, apply a moisturizing lotion.
+(Here’s how to find the best moisturizer for your skin.)

 Also, choose shoes that fit well.
 You should have a thumb’s width between your longest toe and the end of the shoe.
 Shoes should be wide enough so that your toes and the balls of your feet aren’t cramped from side to side.
 But if shoes are too roomy, your feet will slide around and rub against the sides.